lvgl/docs_old/en/index.md

 To learn how LittlevGL works start to read the [Overview](/overview/index).

-To read tutorial or shar your own experiences go to the [Blog](https://blog.littlevgl.com)
+To read tutorial or share your own experiences go to the [Blog](https://blog.littlevgl.com)

 ---